 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answe r Finding/Observation Yes A thumb-turn lock is provided on the block entrance door.
-Residents will be very familiar with the door opening arrangements as they it regularly; however, signage is provided.
+Answer Finding/Observation Yes A thumb-turn lock is provided on the block entrance door.
+Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.

-Image: K41
+Image: K42